jjmpsp/jjmpsp.github.io/_collections/_blogposts/2019-09-22-cloud-native-london-preparation.md

     </div>
 </div>

+## Tracks I'm looking forward to
+"Cloud Native Patterns" and "Learning To Be Successful at “Being Wrong” In The Cloud" are two of the tracks I'm looking forward to the most out of the entire of the event.
+I'm also really interested in meeting Sarah Wells in person.

+Hopefully there will be some freebies and tech goodies given away during the event, if there is then I'll be sure to take advantage of them :D

 So yeah, an exciting week ahead!
-I'll be sure to blog about topics I find interesting.
+I'll be sure to blog about topics I find interesting and update you all on how the event went.

 <style>
 #external {
-    border: 0.1px solid black;
+    border: 0.1px solid #efefef;
+    margin-bottom: 10px;
 }
 #external h1 {
   font-size: 2em;